gobolinux/Documentation/content/latest/Getting-Started/Configuration-files/Compile.conf.md

 compileUpstreamBranch=master
 ```

-A variable to set the "make" command called by Compile.
-ColorMake provides the
+A variable to set the `make` command called by `Compile`. `ColorMake` provides the
 highlighting that GoboLinux has by default:

 ```shell
 compileMakeCommand="ColorMake"
 ```

-Options to use with the make command.
+Options to use with the `make` command.
 This can be used to run multiple threads
 in parallel on different CPUs or for other customisation:

 ```shell